spockele/thesis_code/README.md

 > - *data/*
 >   - Folder with all data files used by the helper functions.

+- *test/*
+  - Directory containing the pytest unittest files.

+- *unittest/*
+  - Directory containing the pytest unittest results.

 - *plots/*
-  - Plots generated from the helper functions for the report.
+  - Plots generated for the report.

+---
+To track HAWC2 progress on Windows Powershell:
 ```
 Get-Content NTK/H2model/log/aeroload_noise.log –Wait
 ```